cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.md

 # PhysioNet Cardiovascular Signal Toolbox

+### If you are using this software, please cite:
+#### Vest A, Da Poian G, Li Q, Liu C, Nemati S, Shah A, Clifford GD, "An Open Source Benchmarked Toolbox
+ for Cardiovascular Waveform and Interval Analysis", Physiological measurement 39, no. 10 (2018): 105004.
+ DOI:10.5281/zenodo.1243111; 2018.

 ## Introduction
 The **PhysioNet Cardiovascular Signal Toolbox** is a a cardiovascular dynamics analysis package, designed to meet the need in the clinical and scientific community for a validated,